105 ~ Spring update: of dark syrup, pale fowl, a perpetual garden and artists in a prairie

 The Ho-Chunk people who traditionally occupied this land would at this time of year move from their winter deer hunting camps in the small sheltered valleys here down to encampments along the Wisconsin River, for a summer season of fishing and collecting freshwater clams and mussels.
 For me, the shift of my subsistence attention at this turn of seasons is to the vegetable gardens (but also, somewhat Ho-Chunk-like, to the Driftless trout streams - opening day of the Wisconsin trout season is next Saturday...).
 Something I enjoy aiming for is a garden that produces some fresh produce all year, in every month.
 The goal is to overlap the last harvest of the previous year's garden with the first planting of this year.
 This spring I made it, thanks to one last beautiful leek, planted last spring and which survived through the winter.
 I harvested it a few days ago, after planting the peas, and turned it into a celebratory frittata, to mark the handover from the past growing season to the new.

-That's a wonderful thing about leeks - plant them in spring (best done as small starter 'threads', available from many greenhouses), let some of them run and grow all summer into fall, and when the deep cold approaches, just toss around their bases a handful or two of insulation (hay, straw or just some dead leaves or grass clippings), and they will keep all winter.
-The thick tops stay fresh through the most bitter cold, a welcome green hand in winter, always raised to let you know 'I'm here!'.
+That's a wonderful thing about leeks - plant them in spring (best done as small starter 'threads', available from many greenhouses), let some of them run and grow all summer into fall, and when the deep cold approaches, just cluster around their bases a handful or two of insulation (hay, straw or just some dead leaves or grass clippings), and they will keep all winter.
+The thick tops stay fresh through the most bitter cold and snow, a welcome green raised to let you know 'I'm still here!'.
 They’re a source of delicious fresh food when the sun is far away.

 Other garden gifts of early spring are perennials.
 God bless labor-free perennial foods, of which two of my heroes are rhubarb and asparagus.
 As usual, the rhubarb emerged first (about keeping pace with the daffodils), and just yesterday, the first green noses of my asparagus finally poked from the earth to sniff the spring air.
 My asparagus is a couple weeks behind a friend's near Madison, but that's the way of the world down here in the cool 'holler' of this little valley.